nkrasno/viajes-bohemios/README.md

 We are taking photos, keeping in touch with our friends and family back home, and it would be nice if we could show them what we were up to last through a website.

 So, this is what my project will be about, hope you like it!

+### about the images used in this project

+The images corresponding to the guidalines are provided and copyrighted by The Odin Project, credit is them.

+The images shown on the landing page were taking by either my husband or me and thus own by us.
+If you want to use them please ask me first.